michaelnmmeyer/dharma/tree.md

 not-so-accurate processing.

 We use XPath expressions for searching and matching, but only support a small subset of it.
 Most notably, it is only possible to select `Tag` and `Tree` nodes.
-Other types of nodes, attributes in particular, can only be used in predicates, as in `foo[@bar]`.
-We also do not support expressions that index node sets in some way: testing a node position in a node set or evaluating the length of a node set is not possible.
+Other types of nodes, attributes in particular, can only be used in predicates viz. within brackets, as in `foo[@bar]`.
+We also do not support expressions that index node sets in some way (because we are using generators instead of lists for computing intermediate results).
+Thus, testing a node position in a node set or evaluating the length of a node set is not possible.

+There is one notable difference with XPath: the text() function does not return strings from the tree, but returns instead a (space-normalized) string which concatenates all string nodes under a given subtree.

+For convenience, we add a few extra axes to XPath's default.
+They are:

+* `stuck-child`.
+	Returns the first child element of the current node, iff there is no text or just whitespace between the current node and this child.
+* `stuck-parent`.
+	Reverse of stuck-child.
+* `stuck-following-sibling`.
+	Like following-sibling, but only returns the following sibling if there is no text or just whitespace between the current node and the following one.
+* `stuck-preceding-sibling`.
+	Reverse of stuck-preceding-sibling.

 XPath expressions can use the following functions:

 `glob(pattern[, text])`, `iglob(pattern[, text])`

 Checks if `text` matches the given glob `pattern`.
-If `text` is not given, it defaults to the node's text contents.
+If `text` is not given, it defaults to the node's text contents. `iglob` is like `glob`, but is case-insensitive.
+In addition, we have:

 `regex(pattern[, text])`